Prag8855/aab/content/guides/german-work-visa.md

 After you get your temporary visa, you can [travel to Germany](/guides/visit-berlin#how-to-travel-to-berlin).

-You can start working as soon as you arrive in Germany.
+If you have a work visa, you can start working as soon as you arrive in Germany.
 You will need to [find an apartment](/guides/find-a-flat-in-berlin), [register your address](/guides/anmeldung-in-english-berlin), [get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id), [open a bank account](/guides/first-bank-account-in-germany), [get health insurance](/guides/german-health-insurance) and a few other things.
 You can find an apartment, open a bank account and get health insurance before you arrive in Germany.
 It will save you some time.

 **[How to move to Berlin ➞](/guides/moving-to-berlin)**